How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 Fitness mobile platform (image by Fadhilah Rizky)

-What is great about having your own app, your current offline customers can become users of your app and take different workshops, do additional training, or track their activity in an app.
-It works the other way as well: you can attract new users into your app and turn them into offline visitors of your gym or any other fitness studio.
+What is great about having your own app is converting your current offline customers into app users, allowing them to take different workshops, do additional training, or track their activity in the app.
+It works the other way around too: you can attract new users into your app and turn them into offline visitors of your gym or fitness studio.

-By offering a mobile app, you allow them to save time on the road to and back, and to do exercises from their homes.
+By offering a mobile app, you allow them to balance their time between the road and home, facilitating exercises from their living spaces.
 Thus, you attract this huge group of clients as well.

 Stay stable in any situation ๐Ÿ—ป

-The COVID-pandemic showed us that you never know how things are going to be tomorrow.
+The COVID-19 pandemic showed us that you never know how things are going to be tomorrow.
 Thus, itโ€™s essential to always have a backup plan.
+Stay productive in any situation by utilizing a mobile app to maintain client engagement, even during unpredictable times.

 With such a solution, new users can join your community despite everything.